quattor/quattor.github.com/_aquilon/technical_details.md

 One specific service is `bootserver`.
 It is used by the command `aq pxeswitch` to select the host providing the AII service used for the initial installation of an Aquilon host.

+## Clusters

+Clusters are collections of hosts that have a similar role/function.
+They are typically used describe a cluster of hypervisors, like those provided by VMware ESX or clouds.
+Aquilon can provide some monitoring thresholds associated with the cluster, like the minimum or maximum number of hosts that must be running at any time.
+Clusters can also be used to describe a HA cluster.
+Note that Aquilon is not a replacement for the cluster middleware: it just allows to represent a group of machines managed by such a middleware.

+Once a cluster is defined, it can be used as an alternative to a machine object to describe where is running a host.
+In this case, Aquilon doesn't track on which cluster node the host is running: it lets the middleware do the scheduling, assuming that all hosts in the cluster are equivalent.

+## Metaclusters

+A metacluster in Aquilon is a group of cluster.
+They are used to group distinct clusters with a similar configuration (e.g. for VMware ESX, same vCenter, same storage back-end, same network connections).
+When a virtual machine is moved between two different clusters that are part of the same metacluster, Aquilon is able to drive the migration as only the virtual machine definition has to be migrated.

+Currently metaclusters can be used only with VMware ESX clusters.